The University of Louisville Nephrology Fellowship Program

 About the Program

-Clinical training is completed during the second year.
-Fellows who wish to pursue an academic career are encouraged to spend a third year doing either clinical or basic science research.
+The Kidney Disease Program accepts three to four new qualified candidates each year into our two or three year training program.
+During the first two years, fellows complete their core requirements for eligibility to sit for the Nephrology Board Examination sponsored by the American Board of Internal Medicine, with the first year being devoted to the basics while ample time for electives is provided in the second year.
+Fellows who wish to pursue an academic career or who wish to engage in more in depth training in a particular aspect of nephrology are encouraged to spend an optional third year engaged in either clinical or basic science research or training in interventional nephrology or glomerular disease.
 Fellows may take classes in the Basic Science Department at the University and are encouraged to seek an advanced basic science degree during their fellowship.

 Locations for the Program

 Fellows receive their clinical training at four hospitals on the Medical Center Campus, the University Kidney Disease Center dialysis unit, the outpatient offices, and the Interventional Suite.